Rice University: Campus

 Roughly three-quarters of Rice's undergraduate population lives on campus.
-Housing is divided among eleven residential colleges, which form an integral part of student life at the university (see Residential colleges of Rice University).
-The colleges are named for university historical figures and benefactor.
-Rice does not have or endorse a Greek system, with the residential college system taking its place.
+Housing is divided among eleven residential colleges.
+The colleges are named for university historical figures and benefactors.
 Five colleges, McMurtry, Duncan, Martel, Jones, and Brown are located on the north side of campus, across from the "South Colleges", Baker, Will Rice, Lovett, Hanszen, Sid Richardson, and Wiess, on the other side of the Academic Quadrangle.
 Of the eleven colleges, Baker is the oldest, originally built in 1912, and the twin Duncan and McMurtry colleges are the newest, and opened for the first time for the 2009–10 school year.
 Will Rice, Baker, and Lovett colleges are undergoing renovation to expand their dining facilities as well as the number of rooms available for students.

 The on-campus football facility, Rice Stadium, opened in 1950 with a capacity of 70,000 seats.
-After improvements in 2006, the stadium is currently configured to seat 47,000 for football but can readily be reconfigured to its original capacity of 70,000, more than the total number of Rice alumni, living and deceased.
+After improvements in 2006, the stadium is currently configured to seat 47,000 for football but can readily be reconfigured to its original capacity of 70,000.
 The stadium was the site of Super Bowl VIII and a speech by John F. Kennedy on September 12, 1962, in which he challenged the nation to send a man to the moon by the end of the decade.
 The recently renovated Tudor Fieldhouse, formerly known as Autry Court, is home to the basketball and volleyball teams.
 Other stadia include the Rice Track/Soccer Stadium and the Jake Hess Tennis Stadium.
 A new Rec Center now houses the intramural sports offices and provide an outdoor pool, training and exercise facilities for all Rice students, while athletics training will solely be held at Tudor Fieldhouse and the Rice Football Stadium.